Diner (1982 film): Plot

-In the holding cells, Eddie reveals that Elyse is taking his test the following night, and Billy faces down a belligerent drunk.
-Eddie, Shrevie, and Billy are bailed out by their fathers, but Fenwick's leaves him overnight.
-They meet Boogie at the diner, and he deduces Eddie is still a virgin, while Billy and Barbara discuss their predicament at the TV station.
-A lonely Beth visits Boogie at the hair salon, and he is threatened by his bookie, Tank.
-Learning Carol has the flu, which jeopardizes his bet, Boogie reminisces with Beth about their own past relationship, and they make plans for a tryst while everyone is busy with Elyse's test.
+In the holding cells, Eddie reveals that Elyse is taking his test the following night and Billy faces down a belligerent drunk.
+Eddie, Shrevie and Billy are bailed out by their fathers but Fenwick's leaves him overnight.
+They meet Boogie at the diner and he deduces Eddie is still a virgin, while Billy and Barbara discuss their predicament at the TV station.
+A lonely Beth visits Boogie at the hair salon and he is threatened by his bookie Tank.
+Learning Carol has the flu, which jeopardizes his bet, Boogie reminisces with Beth about their own past relationship and they make plans for a tryst while everyone is busy with Elyse's test.

-Shrevie, Fenwick, Billy, and Modell, along with Eddie's and Elyse's parents, await the results of the football test: Elyse fails by two points, and Eddie calls off the wedding.
-Boogie brings Beth a wig, secretly planning to disguise her as Carol to win the bet, and drives her to Fenwick's apartment.
-There, Fenwick and Shrevie hide in the closet to verify the encounter, but Boogie tells Beth the truth, urging her to work things out with Shrevie.
-Eddie and Billy visit a strip club, and Boogie arrives at the diner, where Shrevie and Fenwick warn him Tank is waiting.
-Boogie is ready to accept the consequences, but Tank reveals that Bagel has paid off the debt.
+Shrevie, Fenwick, Billy and Modell, along with Eddie's and Elyse's parents, await the results of the football test: Elyse fails by two points and Eddie calls off the wedding.
+Boogie brings Beth a wig, secretly planning to disguise her as Carol to win the bet and drives her to Fenwick's apartment.
+There, Fenwick and Shrevie hide in the closet to verify the encounter but Boogie tells Beth the truth, urging her to work things out with Shrevie.
+Eddie and Billy visit a strip club and Boogie arrives at the diner, where Shrevie and Fenwick warn him Tank is waiting.
+Boogie is ready to accept the consequences but Tank reveals that Bagel has paid off the debt.

 Billy commandeers a piano to lead the entire strip club in a rousing number, to Eddie's delight.
-There, Eddie decides to marry Elyse after all, and Billy assures Barbara he genuinely loves her.
-The wedding proceeds, themed around Eddie's beloved Baltimore Colts: Shrevie and Beth reconcile; Boogie, Billy, and Fenwick bring Jane, Barbara, and Diane; and Modell delivers a heartfelt speech.
+There, Eddie decides to marry Elyse after all and Billy assures Barbara he genuinely loves her.
+The wedding proceeds, themed around Eddie's beloved Baltimore Colts: Shrevie and Beth reconcile; Boogie, Billy and Fenwick bring Jane, Barbara and Diane; and Modell delivers a heartfelt speech.
 The movie ends as Elyse—whose face is never seen throughout the movie—tosses the bouquet, which lands on the friends' table.

 Production

 The film captures the changing relationships among a group of friends as they become adults largely through a series of vignettes, as opposed to a traditional narrative.
-Levinson encouraged improvisation among his cast to capture realistic camaraderie.

-During post-production, MGM executive David Chasman wanted to cut the scene about an unfinished roast-beef sandwich because it did not advance the story, but Levinson explained that the scene told audiences all they needed to know about the young men's friendship, their competitiveness, and their fears.
+Barry Levinson encouraged improvisation among his cast to capture realistic camaraderie.
+During post-production, MGM executive David Chasman wanted to cut the scene about an unfinished roast-beef sandwich because it did not advance the story but Levinson explained that the scene told audiences all they needed to know about the young men's friendship, their competitiveness and their fears.

 Test screening reactions of the film were poor, prompting uncertainty from MGM over whether to release the film.
 Attempting to get positive publicity for the film, executive producer Mark Johnson obtained a print without MGM's knowledge and screened it privately for Pauline Kael, whom his mother knew personally, as well as fellow critic James Wolcott.
-Kael called MGM executives and made it clear she was going to write a rave review even if MGM did not release the film, and that other critics planned to do the same.
+Kael called MGM executives and made it clear she was going to write a rave review even if MGM did not release the film and that other critics planned to do the same.